Jump to a Section

 - Have new fingerprints taken by a law enforcement agency ($5.00 to $10.00 fee from your local law enforcement may apply).

-- Mail that fingerprint card, with either your money order/credit card voucher for $39.50 or your waiver letter with unique waiver insignia (a reimbursement letter is not a waiver), to the CBI at 690 Kipling St, Suite 3000, Lakewood CO 80215.
+- Mail that fingerprint card, with your money order/credit card voucher for $39.50 to the CBI at 690 Kipling St, Suite 3000, Lakewood CO 80215.
 Never mail cards to CDE.

 No other costs will be reimbursed including local law enforcement cost, postage, or substitute fees.
 There are no extensions of time for the waiver or reimbursement